bevyengine/bevy-website/content/news/2022-07-29-bevy-0.8/index.md

 [`StandardMaterial`]: https://docs.rs/bevy/0.8.0/bevy/pbr/struct.StandardMaterial.html
 [`Material2d`]: https://docs.rs/bevy/0.8.0/bevy/sprite/trait.Material2d.html

-## Camera Driven Rendering
+## Camera-Driven Rendering

 <div class="release-feature-authors">authors: @cart</div>

 In previous versions of Bevy, [`Cameras`][`Camera`] were selected and run as a part of one "global" [`RenderGraph`].
 There could only be one "active" camera of a given type, and that camera could only render to one target.
 The only way to render from multiple perspectives at the same time was to manually extend the render graph with duplicate logic.
 This was _full_ of complicated low-level renderer boilerplate that wasn't approachable for the average Bevy user.

-In **Bevy 0.8**, each [`Camera`] now configures what it renders, how it renders it, and what it renders to.
+In **Bevy 0.8**, each [`Camera`] now configures what it renders, how it renders, and what it renders to.
 An enabled camera will start a new run of a [`RenderGraph`] to a specified [`RenderTarget`].
 The render graph defines [modular render logic](/news/bevy-0-6/#render-graphs-and-sub-graphs) for the given camera and the render target defines the window or texture the graph will render to.

 This makes scenarios that were previously hundreds (or thousands) of lines of code as simple as setting a few fields on the [`Camera`] entity: